Buyer’s guide: unlimited mobile broadband

 While the idea of unlimited mobile broadband service is certainly attractive - who wouldn’t want to get online any time, any place without having to worry about additional costs? - the truth is that there are currently no providers offering a truly unlimited mobile broadband service.

-Ofcom and the ASA have made it clear to providers that they are not to advertise unlimited services if there are hidden restrictions, and even with some mobile broadband deals using a fair usage limit this means there are no dongle packages which could be described as truly unlimited.
+Ofcom and the ASA have made it clear to providers they are not to advertise unlimited services if there are hidden restrictions.
+Even with some mobile broadband deals using a fair usage limit this means there are no dongle packages which could be described as truly unlimited.

 Do you need unlimited mobile internet?